ibm-cloud-docs/schematics/workspace-setup.md

 # Setting up your workspace
 {: #workspace-setup}

 An {{site.data.keyword.cloud_notm}} Schematics workspace is a collection of all the files that Schematics needs to successfully provision your {{site.data.keyword.cloud_notm}} resources by using Terraform.
+Find the Schematics template to use as the base configuration for your workspace, and structure your workspaces to map the environments in your organization.
 {: shortdesc}

+## Deciding on your Schematics template
+{: #find-template}

+- Workspace is a collection of everything TF needs to run: TF config file, variable values, state data to keep track of operations between runs

+### Using an IBM pre-defined template

+### Importing your own templates

 ## Designing your workspace structure
-{: #plan-workspace}
+{: #structure-workspace}

 Plan out the organizational structure of your workspaces so that they match the mircoservice and permission structure of your organization.
 {: shortdesc}